METRO Magazine Logo

 When obstacles arose, the teams worked side by side to implement fixes and train staff quickly, with minimal disruption.

-“We customized the SPOT Console interface through multiple iterations, integrating radio controls with TARTA's broader operational dashboard,” says Levi McCollum, director, operations, at ETA Transit.
+“We customized the SPOT Console interface through multiple iterations, integrating radio controls with TARTA's broader operational dashboard,” said Levi McCollum, director, operations, at ETA Transit.
 “This partnership approach helped staff successfully adapt to the new integrated system with minimal disruption to daily operations.
 The system’s architecture is adaptable and designed with the future in mind.”

 Already integrated with TARTA’s CAD/AVL, real-time bus tracking, passenger counting, and route management tools, the platform also supports additional layers like incident reporting, mobile communication, and analytics dashboards, all accessible through a single, cloud-based console.